DrAShabut/AndroidDev/session-8.md

 And you have now written your first local unit test in Android Application.
 Also notice how fast the test runs and how we did not need to use any device or emulator as the SimpleMath class does not require any Android Instrumentation or device features.
 The JVM on your development machine and the JVM on your phone is exactly the same and we can thus ensure the functionality that we just tested will work fine in an Android Device too.

-# Espresso Instrumental Testing:
+# Espresso Instrumentation and UI Testing:

 ## Espresso’s API Components

-Now that we are familiar with Espresso’s design model, let’s look at the four components that make up its high-level components.
+Let’s look at the four components that make up its high-level components.

 ## Espresso

 This is the starting point for all test cases.
 This component provides entry points or methods to start the interaction with the app’s view.
 Each app’s view has two components.
 First is the part of the view that belongs to the app.
 Testers will be able to interact with it by using the onView() and onData() methods.
-The second part of the view consists of the components that are provided by the OS ( home screen button, back button, etc).
+The second part of the view consists of the components that are provided by the OS (home screen button, back button, etc).
 Espresso also provides APIs to interact with non-app components.
 For example, the pressBack() method to initiate going back.

 ## ViewMatchers